|

 the last three years, and they work.
 As do our clients.
 You will

-see rebooted people at the Convention... or would, if you'd attend.
-I offered
+see rebooted people on the ground at the Convention... or would, if you'd

-to cover your membership fee back in August, remember?
-And they would not reside in concentration
+attend.
+I offered to cover your membership fee back in August, remember?
+And they would not be residing in

 "Why